Below are brief summaries of Workers’ Compensation cases that we have resolved for past clients.

 - $215,000 received prior to the settlement which was used to build a handicap-accessible home for a union ironworker who became paralyzed after a fall.
 The insurance carrier also provided transportation by purchasing a fully handicap-accessible van.

-- $200,000+ award for a union carpenter injured in a fall, who had been denied benefits by the workers’ compensation carrier because of a pre-existing condition.
+- $200,000+ award for a union carpenter injured in a fall, he had initially been denied benefits by the workers’ compensation carrier because of a pre-existing condition.

 - $195,000 received prior to settlement solely for the cost of a new handicap-accessible home for an ironworker who became wheelchair-bound after a fall at a construction site.
 In addition, a fully handicap-accessible van was obtained for the individual at the expense of the insurance company.